 5. Pools in and around North Leeds that have ‘fun’ swimming sessions

-Bramley Bathshave a ‘Family Fun’ session on a Saturday and Sunday, the sessions include an inflatable (first Saturday of the month) and a range of floats, toys and balls.
+Bramley Bathshave a ‘Family Fun’ session on a Saturday, Sunday and in school holidays, the sessions include an inflatable (first Saturday of the month) and a range of floats, toys and balls.
+(See website for timetable)

 Tadcaster Community Swimming Poolhas various ‘fun’ sessions including Parent and Toddler sessions on a Tuesday and Friday (10am-1pm) which include toys, floats and music to add to the excitement!
 On a Saturday (3-4pm) they have a fun session which includes a small inflatable Viking Boat in the main pool and there are toys, floats and music!